pwnedu/UnityTools/CustomAttributes/README.md

 [Note("This is a description of something important!", MessageLabel.Info, order = 5)]
 ```

 Additional colours can be added to the Format stylesheet in CustomAttributes/Editor/Styles folder.

-Tested in Unity versions 2019, 2020

-Created by kiltec of pwnedu games